CloudCanvas/cloudcanvas/WHEREIMAT.md

 ## TODO

 When authorised components do not immediately begin calling.
-Perhaops the aith status doesn't filter down?
+Perhaops the aith status doesn't filter down? - DONE

-After losing internet and coming back it does not continue polling - IT LOOOKS LIKE THE ACCOUNTS WERE LOST
+After losing internet and coming back it does not continue polling - IT LOOOKS LIKE THE ACCOUNTS WERE LOST - DONE

 Do not overwrite account names!
 Ties into above - DONE Weird white patch